Skip to content

 Graph pattern railroad diagram Graph pattern railroad diagram, a comma-separated list of PatternElement

-About Notation
+About Graph Pattern Notation

 PatternElement is a Node, Relationship or Subject PatternElement is a Node, Relationship or Subject